dirkroorda/laf-fabric/docs/texts/getting-started.rst

 Next steps
 ----------
+Study the many `ETCBC4 features <http://shebanq-doc.readthedocs.org/en/latest/texts/welcome.html>`_.

-Have a look at the notebooks in the
-`laf-fabric-nbs <https://github.com/ETCBC/laf-fabric-nbs>`_ and
-`study <https://github.com/ETCBC/study>`_ and
+Then have a look at the notebooks in the `laf-fabric-nbs <https://github.com/ETCBC/laf-fabric-nbs>`_ and `study <https://github.com/ETCBC/study>`_ and `contributions <https://github.com/ETCBC/contributions>`_
-`contributions <https://github.com/ETCBC/contributions>`_